ansys/pydpf-post/temp/DPFDataframe.md

 It differs from other dataframes as it differentiates between spatial and time-like/set (sequence?) dimensions to be able to link data to the underlying simulation.

-A value is always indexed using a multi-index composed of at least one spatial entity ID and one time/set/frequency ID.
+A value is by default indexed using the mesh entity ID, a single or multi-index (in the case of ElementalNodal data).
+The set axis for time/set/frequency ID, is by default the main index of the columns, with results and then components as sub-indexes.
 Index types could be used to differentiate them (see [here](https://pandas.pydata.org/docs/user_guide/advanced.html#index-types)).
 These could be ``SpatialIndex`` and ``TimeIndex``.

-There will always be a spatial index axis, consisting of one or a combination of 1-based IDs: node ID, element ID, part ID, 'global', layer ID...
-The underlying equivalent PyDPF-Core location being global, nodal, elemental, or elemental nodal.

 A DPF ``Dataframe`` wraps a ``FieldsContainer`` (or several?).
 Operations on the data, and thus on the ``FieldsContainer`` should be handled by DPF operators and workflows server-side whenever possible.
-When working with gRPC however, this would mean going back-and-forth...
+When working with gRPC however, this would mean going back-and-forth, so calls to the server should be minimized.

 ## Create from scratch